nuejs/nue/packages/www/docs/migration.md

 ### Next.js: More packages

 The backend landscape is fragmented with options ranging from the complex T3 stack to newer Server Actions.
-This guide assumes tight integration with the Vercel ecosystem using these dependencies:
+This guide assumes tight integration with the Vercel ecosystem using these dependencies, after which the project size reaches 1.4G:

 ```bash
 pnpm install @vercel/kv @vercel/postgres